Angina Symptoms: Your Essential Guide

 Angina symptoms may differ between men and women.
 Women are more likely to experience angina discomfort in their arms, neck, back, and jaw—regions far from the source of the pain.

-8. How is angina diagnosed and treated?
+8. How is angina diagnosed?

 9. Who treats angina diseases?